MicroEJ/docs/Tutorials/tutorialUnderstandMicroEJFirmwareBuild.rst

   * the ``microejruntime.lib`` or ``microejruntime.a`` (platform),
   * the BSP C files (drivers).

-Module (Ivy) repository
+Module Repository
 ~~~~~~~~~~~~~~~~~~~~~~~

-A module (Ivy) repository provides the modules required to build
+A Module Repository provides the modules required to build
 MicroEJ Platforms and MicroEJ Applications.

 * The MicroEJ Central Repository is an online repository of software
-  artifacts (libraries, tools, etc.), see
+  modules (libraries, tools, etc.), see
   https://repository.microej.com/.
 This repository can also be used as an offline repository, see https://developer.microej.com/central-repository/.

 * (Optional) It can be extended with an offline repository (``.zip``)